Who can play?

 Do you offer more competitive play?

-There are also opportunities through the MVLA NOVA Travel Ball Program for players in 8U and above looking to play at a more competitive level.
+There are opportunities through the MVLAGS NOVA Travel Ball Program for players in 8U and above who want to play at a more competitive level.
 The Travel Program takes place primarily in the summer at ASA B/C level tournaments.
 To be eligible to participate in the NOVA Summer Travel Ball Program, a player must have actively participated in the MVLAGS recreational league in the Spring.
-Interested players and parents should check off the appropriate box during registration and/or email the MVLAGS Travel Ball Coordinator at any time before the early May 2013 tryouts, to let us know of your daughter's interest in playing on an MVLAGS Summer Travel Ball team.
-More information will be available on the website and in the MVLAGS newsletter closer to the start of the Travel Ball season.
+Interested players and parents should check off the appropriate box during registration and/or email the MVLAGS NOVA Travel Ball Coordinator at any time before the early May tryouts, to let us know of your daughter's interest in playing on an MVLAGS Summer Travel Ball team.
+More information will be sent via email to all players before to the start of the NOVATravel Ball season.

 How and when do I sign my daughter up?

-I see MVLAGS is using TeamSnap.com to power its’ registration this year.
+I see MVLAGS is using TeamSnap.com to power its’ registration.
 What do I do if I don’t have a TeamSnap account or have forgotten my password?

 If you already have a TeamSnap account, you will be asked for your user name and password at the start of registration.
 If you don’t, you will create one as the first step of registration.
 If you have a TeamSnap account but forgot your password, you can use their password retrieval tool which can be found here: http://go.teamsnap.com/login/forgot_password